 A summary on the new NACHA rules

 The new NACHA rule amendments relate to fraud monitoring as organizations send and receive payments through the ACH network.
 In 2026, businesses will be required to comply by putting risk-based procedures in place to identify fraudulent entries, verify and monitor activity.
-Trustpair aids compliance as a secure solution for fraud prevention.
+Trustpair aids compliance as a secure solution for fraud prevention, thanks to automated account validation.